StockSharp/doc/en/topics/api/connectors/russia/moexiss.md

-# MoexISS
+﻿# Russian-Specific Connector Topic

-This connector is available for MOEX only.
-The description can be found in the [Russian version](https://doc.stocksharp.ru/topics/api/connectors/russia/moexiss.html).
+This topic is available only in the Russian version because it is specific to the Russian market.